plopcas/retrolog/content/posts/deploying-a-static-website-with-s3-route-53-and-cloudfront.md

 **Hello world!** 🎉💃🕺💃🕺💃🕺💃🕺🎉

-We have our static (super simple) website running in a custom domain.
+We have our static (super simple) website running on a custom domain.
 However, we are still using http and not https, not good.
 Let's change that.

 #### Setting up HTTPS with CloudFront